CloudLabsAI-Azure/Github-Copilot/Labfiles/Getting-Started.md

    ![](../media/GetStart-S1.png)

 1. Once you are in the **Environment Details** tab, the credentials will also be emailed to your registered email address.
-Click on the **GitHub Credentials** option to get GitHub user credetials.
+Click on the **GitHub Credentials** option to get GitHub user credentials.
 You can also open the Lab Guide in a separate, and full window by selecting **Split Window** from the lower right corner.
 Also, you can start, stop, and restart virtual machines from the **Resources** tab.

    ![](../media/env-details.png)